 A skilled workforce is important to the ongoing success of Keyera.
-If Keyera is unable to attract and retain skilled employees and contractors in variable employment markets, Keyera's business and operations could be adversely affected.
+Keyera must attract, train, and retain skilled employees and contractors in variable employment markets while controlling related labour costs.
+Keyera's ability to control labour and benefit costs is subject to numerous internal and external factors, including changes in the unemployment rate, changes in immigration policy, regulatory changes, prevailing wage rates, and competition from other companies for similarly qualified employees.
 Further, the cost of retaining employees and hiring contractors in some locations can place inflationary pressure on Keyera's costs.